 B.C.'s EV charger rebate program

-For a limited time, BC Hydro is providing a top-up to the provincial offer for single-family homes, allowing you to get up to a $700 rebate for the purchase and installation of an eligible EV charger.
+BC Hydro's additional funding to the provincial EV charger rebate program for single-family homes, allowing you to get up to $700 for the purchase and installation of an eligible EV charger, will end March 31, 2020 or when funding runs out, whichever comes first.

 Rebate for Home Chargers